arsho/Hackerrank_10_Days_of_Javascript_Solutions/table.md

 | Day 8: Create a Button | [Solution](solutions/Day8_CreateaButton) |
 | Day 8: Buttons Container | [Solution](solutions/Day8_ButtonsContainer) |
 | Day 9: Binary Calculator | [Solution](solutions/Day9_BinaryCalculator) |

-### Footnote
-- Solutions are written by [Ahmedur Rahman Shovon](https://arshovon.com).
-- The blank solution files are created using this [utility written in Python 3](HackerrankUtility/Utility.py)
-- These are not meant to be the best solutions for the challenges.
-- If you have better solutions make a pull request. :dart: :muscle: :octocat: